Dr. Deniz Gevrek

 Joined the faculty in 2010

-• Research Interests: Applied Econometrics, Labor Economics, Development Economics, Economic Demography, Economics of Education, with a focus on labor supply, human capital, education, migration, health outcomes, immigrant outcomes, and the impact of international treaties on women’s and girl’s wellbeing in developing countries.
+Research Interests: Applied Econometrics, Labor Economics, Regional Economics, Economics of Education, with a focus on labor supply, employee performance, human capital, education, migration, health outcomes, and economic impact studies.

 Biography